Salary and Benefits

 What is Interview Day like?

-Interviews are held virtually, in accordance with CORD’s recommendations for the 2022-2023 recruitment season.
-You will meet with faculty and residents during five, 15-minute interviews.
-You will also have the opportunity to spend time in a more informal setting with the residents during a virtual social hour that will be scheduled in the evening on various dates.
-UAMS will be following the AAMC recommendations against a hybrid interview format.
-Unfortunately, this means we will be unable to host any in person visits.
+Interviews will be held virtually, in accordance with CORD’s recommendations for the 2024-2025 recruitment season.
+You will meet with faculty and residents during five 15-minute interviews.
+You will also have the opportunity to spend time in a more informal setting with the residents during a virtual social hour, which will be scheduled in the evening on various dates.
 We hope that you utilize the videos available on our website to experience our emergency department and a day in the life of our residents.
-We also have additional information about our beautiful, adventure filled city.
+Additionally, we have information about our beautiful, adventure-filled city on the website.